iPad Program grades (6 - 12)

 It's your iPad, but we recommend that students have a case for their iPad.
 Some families will choose to have a film cover placed on the glass of the iPad to protect against scratches.
 Other than these, your student does not need any additional accessories.
 Some students may wish to purchase a Bluetooth keyboard, but that is not required.

 Technology is changing and evolving constantly, and American Heritage will evaluate new products and make adjustments as necessary.
 For us, the device is simply a tool to be used in the service of teaching and learning.
 Education must always come before any particular educational tool — whether a desk, a textbook, a ruler, a calculator, or an iPad.

-The iPad will not be replacing textbooks 100% this year.
+While a great majority of the books students will use, the iPad does not replace textbooks 100%..
 Even though it is our goal to reduce the cost and weight of textbooks, American Heritage is focused on using the best available materials for each learning environment.
 With this hybrid approach, the school hopes a significant savings will eventually be passed on to families.
 All families will purchase hardcopy textbooks through MBS Direct.
 Digital materials will be delivered by the classroom teachers in the beginning of the semester.
-By partnering with MBS Direct, Digital Books will be delivered through the school at the beginning of the year or semester.

 The Library/Media Center staff is available throughout the day to assist students with iPad questions.
 There will be a specific area in the Library dedicated to iPad help.
 Students can get assistance with setting up their email or Google Drives accounts, troubleshooting with digital textbooks, or any other troubleshooting questions.
 We do not, however, offer any sort of repair service on campus.
 Please bring your iPad to the Apple Store or go through any private insurance provider you may have chosen if your iPad is broken or damaged.